 SEND Policy

 Context

 At the heart of this school is a continuous cycle of planning, teaching and assessment, which takes account of the wide range of abilities of all children.
 Most children will learn and progress within these arrangements.
-Some children's attainment will fall significantly outside the expected range and/or have specific barriers that hinder their learning.
-These children will be considered to have special educational needs, gaps within their learning or be very able, gifted or talented (see AGT Policy).
+Some children's attainment will fall significantly outside the expected range.
+These children will be considered to have special educational needs, with barriers to learning or be very able, gifted or talented (see AGT Policy).

-In order to help children who have special educational needs and disabilities, the school will adopt a graduated response that recognises a continuum of need in accordance with the DFE Code of Practice, 2014 and the school's SEN offer.
+In order to help children who have special educational needs and disabilities, the school will adopt a graduated response that recognises a continuum of need in accordance with the DFE Code of Practice, 2014.

-There are 4 primary areas of SEN:

-- Communication and interaction

-- Cognition and learning

-- Social, Emotional and Mental Health needs

-- Sensory and / or Physical Development

 This policy details how this school will do its best to ensure that the necessary provision is made for any pupil who has special educational needs and or disabilities at any time during their Primary school career.
 The SEND Policy is a key contributor to inclusion (see equalities scheme).

-Closely linked to SEND is the management of children's mental health.
-Not all pupils with temporary mental health challenges necessarily have SEND.
-However, those with persistent or serious mental health difficulties will often meet the definition of SEN, in that they lead to pupils having significantly greater difficulty in learning than the majority of those of the same age.

-As such, the school's Designated Senior Lead for Mental Health (DSLMH) is also the SENCO.
-The DSLMH is supported by the Pastoral Mentor and the PSHCE lead in the practical support offered to those facing mental health challenges.

 Provision

 Provision for children with special educational needs and disabilities is a matter for the school as a whole.
 In addition to the governing body, the school's head teacher, the SENCo and all other members of staff have important day-to-day responsibilities.
 All teachers are teachers of children with special educational needs.
 Teaching such children is therefore a whole school responsibility.
 The school will target its resources and training to ensure that all staff are able to identify and provide for these pupils.
 Pupils with special educational needs and disabilities will be encouraged to join in all activities of the school together with pupils who do not have special educational needs and disabilities, so far as is reasonably practical.
 Throughout the SEND process, the emphasis is on Quality First teaching (Wave 1) in the classroom.
 All class teachers take a lead role, in partnership with SENCo.

 'School Focus' (SF)

 Children who are regularly failing to meet differentiated learning objectives in one or more area of the curriculum and whose progress is not considered satisfactory over a period of time will be monitored closely by the class teacher.
-Such children are said to be a 'school focus' and will feature on the class provision overviews.
-Steps will be taken through the use of catch-up programmes, to
+Such children are said to be a 'school focus' and will be placed on the pre SEN -register.
+Steps will be taken through the use of catch-up programmes, to close the attainment gap (learning) or to improve self-help, personal, social or behavioural skills (SEMH).

-'We care, we respect, we do our best'

-close the attainment gap (learning) or to improve self-help, personal, social or behavioural skills (SEMH).
 If attainment or progress issues continue after input, further assessment will consider specific barriers to learning and whether movement to the SEN stage is appropriate.

-Special Educational Needs Support (SEN Support) When a class teacher feels it necessary to provide interventions that are individual, additional to or different from those provided as part of the school's usual differentiated curriculum or catch-up, the child will be placed on the SEN register.
+Special Educational Needs (SEN)

+When a class teacher feels it necessary to provide interventions that are individual, additional to or different from those provided as part of the school's usual differentiated curriculum or catch-up, the child will be placed on SEN register.
 The trigger for intervention at SEN will be the identification of specific barriers to learning and development.
-This may be evidenced through a child making little or no progress (even when differentiated teaching approaches have targeted weaknesses identified at SF), a child working significantly below their chronological age or acknowledged through the level of additional and different provision to achieve success.
-SEN support will take the form a four part cycle - assess, plan, do, review and is known as the graduated approach.
-Parents will be formally notified that their child has been placed on the SEN register.
-The parents will be invited to contribute to targets set and the provision outlined in the child's Individual Provision Map- IPM.
-The SEN support action may include:
+This will be evidenced through a child making little or no progress (even when differentiated teaching approaches have targeted weaknesses identified at SF) or acknowledged through the level of additional and different provision to achieve success.
+SMART targets are to be set which are shared and reviewed with the parents termly.

+The school action may include: